pytest-dev/pytest-order/README.md

 - ordering of tests relative to each other (via the `before` and `after` marker attributes)
 - session-, module- and class-scope ordering via the ``order-scope`` option
+- directory scope ordering via the ``order-scope-level`` option
-- hierarchical ordering via the ``group-order-scope`` option
+- hierarchical module and class-level ordering via the ``group-order-scope`` option
 - ordering tests with `pytest-dependency` markers if using the ``order-dependencies`` option
 - sparse ordering of tests via the ``sparse-ordering`` option
-- invocation of the plugin before other plugins if the ``indulgent-ordering`` option is used

 A usage guide for each feature can be found in the [documentation](https://pytest-dev.github.io/pytest-order/dev/).